Banking Basics for Teens

 Online Banking is an easy and convenient way to manage your money and make basic transactions in your checking and savings accounts.
 Once you have an ASB account, you can sign up for Online Banking, which lets you:

-Transfer money between your ASB and other bank accounts
+• Transfer money between your ASB bank accounts

 ARE YOU A TEEN LOOKING TO OPEN A BANK ACCOUNT?

 Whether you’re starting your first job or heading to college, having a bank account is one of the easiest ways to manage your money.
 The earlier you get started, the more time you have to learn good banking and money management habits.
-Learn more about banking and open your first ASB checking account today.
+Learn more about banking and our checking account options today.

 Nothing contained in this material is intended to constitute legal, tax, securities or investment advice, nor an opinion that it is appropriate for readers.
 The information that is contained in this material is general nature.
 Readers should seek professional advice for their respective situations.